 Message Number Boot Message Type Wait Time Event Log Boot Message Description Comments Troubleshooting Actions 54 BOOT_MSG_BAD_SBR SASADDRESS BOOT_TIME_CRITI CAL NULL Invalid SAS Address present in SBR.
 Contact your system support.
 Press any key to continue with Default SAS Address.
 Not supported Cause: Invalid SAS address present in the SBR.
 Action: Contact Technical Support to restore to the factory default values.
-55 BOOT_MSG_INCOMPATIBLE SECONDARY_IBUTTON BOOT_TIME_CRITI Incompatible secondary iButton detected Incompatible secondary iButton present!
+55 BOOT_MSG_INCOMPATIBLE SECONDARY_IBUTTON BOOT_TIME_CRITI CAL Incompatible secondary iButton detected Incompatible secondary iButton present!
 Insert the correct iButton and restart the system.
 Press any key to continue but OEM specific features will not be upgraded!
 Actions: Insert the correct iButton or key-vault and restart the system.
 If problem persists, contact Technical Support for replacement of the iButton or key-vault.
 56 BOOT_MSG_CTRL DOWNGRADE_DETECTED BOOT_TIME_CRITI NULL Upgrade Key Missing!
 An upgrade key was present on a previous power cycle, but it is not connected.
 This can result in inaccessible data unless it is addressed.
 Re-attach the upgrade key and reboot.
 Not supported Cause: An upgrade key that was present on a previous power cycle may not be connected.
 Actions: Reattach the upgrade key and restart the system.
 If the problem persists, contact Technical Support for replacement of the upgrade key.
 57 BOOT_MSG_DDF_MFC INCOMPATIBLE BOOT_TIME_WAIT Native configuration is not supported, check MFC.
 The native configuration is not supported by the controller.
 Check the controller, iButton or key-vault.
 If you continue the configuration will be marked foreign.
 Press any key to continue.
 Actions: Insert the correct iButton or key-vault and restart the system.
 If problem persists, contact Technical Support for replacement of the iButton or key-vault.

-Message Number Boot Message Type Wait Time Event Log Boot Message Description Comments Troubleshooting Actions 58 BOOT_MSG_BBU_MSG_DIS ABLE_PERC 10 MR_EVT_BBU_NOT PRESENT or REMOVED The battery is currently discharged or disconnected.
-Verify the connection and allow 30 minutes for charging.
-If the battery is properly connected and it has not returned to operational state after 30 minutes of charging, contact technical support for additional assistance.
-Press D to disable this warning (if your controller does not have a battery).
-Use property disableBatt eryWarning, OEM Specific, also see BOOT_MSG BBU_MSG DISABLE Actions: Check the battery cable to ensure that it is connected properly.
+Message Number Boot Message Type Wait Time Event Log Boot Message Description Comments Troubleshooting Actions 58 BOOT_MSG_BBU_MSG_DIS ABLE_PERC 10 MR_EVT_BBU_NOT PRESENT or REMOVED connection and allow 30 minutes for charging.
+If the battery Use property disableBatt eryWarning, OEM Specific, also see BOOT_MSG BBU_MSG DISABLE Actions: Check the battery cable to ensure that it is connected properly.
 Ensure that the battery is charging properly.
 Contact Technical Support to replace the battery if power supplied by the battery is draining out.
-59 BOOT_MSG_LDS_WILL_RU N WRITE_THRU_PERC 5 NULL The battery is currently discharged or disconnected.
+59 BOOT_MSG_LDS_WILL_RU N_WRITE_THRU_PERC 5 NULL The battery is currently discharged or disconnected.
 VDs configured in Write-Back mode will run in Write-Through mode to protect your data and will return to the Write-Back policy when the battery is operational.
 If VDs have not returned to Write-Back mode after 30 minutes of charging then contact technical support for additional assistance.
 The following VDs are affected: %s.
 Press any key to continue.
 No event is logged, information for the user Actions: Check the battery cable to ensure that it is connected properly.
 Ensure that the battery is charging properly.
 Contact Technical Support to replace the battery if the battery is draining out.
-60 BOOT_MSG_CACHE_DISCA RD_WARNING_PERC BOOT_TIME_WAIT MR_EVT_CTRL_CACHE DISCARDED Cache data was lost, but the controller has recovered.
-This could be because your controller had protected cache after an unexpected power loss and your system was without power longer than the battery backup time.
-Press any key to continue or C to load the configuration utility.
-Property disableBatt eryWarning is set Actions: Check the memory and the battery.
+60 BOOT_MSG_CACHE_DISCA RD_WARNING_PERC BOOT_TIME_WAIT MR_EVT_CTRL_CACHE DISCARDED the controller has recovered.
+This could be Property disableBatt eryWarning is set Actions: Check the memory and the battery.
 Check the voltage levels and cache offload timing in case of power loss.
 If necessary, replace the memory or battery.